Samirn2/Smart-Campus-JAXRS/README.md

 ---

 ### Q5.5:
 **Using JAX-RS filters for logging is more efficient because it centralises the logic and follows the principle of not repeating code.** Instead of manually adding log statements to every single method, a filter automatically applies the logic to all incoming requests in one place.
-This keeps resource classes clean and focused on their primary tasks rather than being cluttered with repetitive boilerplate code.
+This keeps resource classes clean and focused on their primary tasks rather than being cluttered with repetitive code.
 It also ensures total consistency across the API, as developers do not have to worry about forgetting to log a new endpoint.